TheMannu/Kubernetes/Kubernetes-Basics.md

 ### 1. **Deployment**:
    - Manages Pods and ReplicaSets, ensuring that the desired state of your application is maintained across the cluster.

+   Kubernetes handles deploying applications by releasing them to the desired environment.
+It manages updates and rollouts, ensuring new versions are deployed without downtime.

 ### 2. **Scheduling**:
    - Assigns containers to run on available nodes based on resource requirements and availability.